Christian Capone: Loan to Pescara

 On 24 September 2020, Capone returned to Serie B side Pescara on a season-long loan deal.
 Two days later, on 26 September, he made his seasonal debut for the club as a substitute replacing Cristian Galano for the last 6 minutes of a 0–0 home draw against ChievoVerona.
 On 20 October he played his first entire match, a 4–0 away defeat against Venezia.
 Seven months later, on 4 May 2021, Capone scored his first goal of the season and the winning goal of the match in the 8th minute of a 1–0 home win over Reggiana.
 Capone ended his second loan to Pescara with 22 appearances, on 10 as a starter and 1 goal, however Pescara was relegated in Serie C.

 Loan to Ternana

 On 27 July 2021, he joined newly-promoted Serie B club Ternana on loan with an option to buy.

 Loan to Südtirol

 On 3 August 2022, Capone joined Südtirol in Serie B on loan.

 Loan to Reggiana

 On 5 January 2023, Capone moved on a new loan to Reggiana in Serie C.

+Loan to Vicenza

+On 30 August 2024, Capone was loaned to Vicenza, with an option to buy.

+Trento

+On 31 July 2025, Capone moved to Trento in Serie C on a permanent basis and signed a two-season contract.